 Faculty offices, plus some servers.
-Of the servers, we currently recommend using only nconstance and richelieu.
+Of the servers, we currently recommend using only constance.cs and porthos.cs.

 These are not very powerful systems.
 They're intended primarily to keep records in an environment with no students.
 Serious computing is normally done on the research cluster.

 Ilab (2nd floor hill) and grad student offices.
 Most students access these systems remotely, by ssh or XtoGo.
 We recommend looking at the usage graphs to find a system that isn't in heavy use.

 Servers for use by faculty and grad students working on research projects.
 Faculty can authorize students to have access.
 The major system here is aurora, a large mult-core system with SSD storage.
 Older systems tall3 and tall4 are also available.